jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.02.17.md

  - current + RPAT_wishlist {need to add an RPAT future functionality wiki page or equiv}

 ## VE project ownership
- - Will setup a VisionEval organization account and contractors will be owners during their contract period
+ - @Volpe - will setup a VisionEval organization account and contractors will be owners during their contract period